permitio/opal/README.md

     - OPAL aggregates policy and data from across the field and integrates them seamlessly into the authorization layer.
     - OPAL is microservices and cloud-native (see [key concepts](#key-concepts) below)

-### Why OPA + OPAL == 💪💜
+### Why OPA + OPAL == 💪 💜
-OPA (OpenPolicyAgent) is great! it decouples policy from code in a highly performant and elegant way.
-But keeping policy agents up to the date is hard- especially in applications - where each user interaction or API call can affect access-control.
+OPA (OpenPolicyAgent) is great!
+It decouples policy from code in a highly performant and elegant way.
+But keeping policy agents up-to-date is hard- especially in applications - where each user interaction or API call can affect access-control.
 OPAL runs in the background - supercharging policy-agents, keeping them in sync with events in realtime.

 ### What OPAL *is not*